rmpestano/jakartaee-examples/jsf/externalContext/README.md

-# Jakarta EE - JSF - ExternalContext example
+# An injected ExternalContext example

 This example demonstrates how to inject the ExternalContext into a bean.